NVIDIAGameWorks/toolkit-remix/docs/runtimeinterface/remix-runtimeinterface-overview.md

 ### User Graphics Settings

-When pressing **Alt + X**, you will first be taken to the [User Graphics Settings](runtimeinterface2usergraphicsettings.md) menu.
+When pressing **Alt + X**, you will first be taken to the [User Graphic Settings](remix-runtimeinterface-usergraphicsettings.md) menu.
 This menu has various high-level settings intended for end users of RTX Remix mods to quickly customize their experience.
 There are three tabs: General, Rendering and Content.
 All the settings are described with a tooltip when you hover over them.

 [FIXME: are these tabs outdated?]::